-Pepper succesfully completes PRS15 RMBS issue as S&P reaffirms Pepper's "Strong" service rankings
+Pepper successfully completes PRS15 RMBS issue as S&P reaffirms Pepper's "Strong" service rankings

 - Posted 30-10-2015

 Pepper Group Limited (“Pepper”) and Joint Lead Managers, Commonwealth Bank of Australia (Joint Lead Manager and Arranger), National Australia Bank (Joint Lead Manager and Redemption Facility Provider), and Westpac Banking Corporation confirmed that the Pepper Residential Securities Trust No 15 (“PRS15”) A$300m non-conforming RMBS issue priced on Thursday, 29 October 2015.

 Transaction details are as follows: - See more at: https://www.peppergroup.com.au/about-us/press-release-/pepper-signs-prs-15-rmbs-issue.html#sthash.C1yDulYf.dpuf

 |Class of notes||AProvisional Ratings Moody's /S&P||Issue Amount (Mission)1||WAL (Years)||Issue Margin|

 |A1-s1||P-1(sf) / A-1+(sf)||110.0||1.0||BBSW 1M + 0.65%|

 |C||A2(sf) / NR||5.1||4.0||Undisclosed|

 1. WAL is based on a linear CPR ramp of 22%-28% over the first 12 months from the settlement date and then a flat CPR of 28% thereafter, Stepdown Criteria being met and Call Option being exercised at the first available opportunity.

 All tranches were priced at par.